damiant/dust/roadmap.md

 4 share app
 4 Favorite events for day: show in number order on map 4 photo attach to any camp / event
+4 Route planner: show from 1...x with lines between on map

 5 email (contact camp)
 5 Add notes to a camp (eg friend)